h0me5k1n/ptcMerlin/README.md

 1. Clone the repo
 2. Get api keys from the provider
 3. Update the cfg file with the api key detail
+4. Update the tag2mac_lookup file with details of which tags relate to specific mac addresses - see the sample file for the format
-3. run ptcmerlin [provider] authorise - follow the steps on screen
+3. run the following and then follow the steps on screen `code(ptcmerlin [provider] authorise)'

 4. (optional) run ptcmerlin [provider] checktoken
 5. (optional) run ptcmerlin [provider] check_overdue